curioussoulscafe/curious-souls-cafe/README.md

 * Image files, including `qr-code.png` and `csc_logo.jpg`, are stored in the **`images/` folder**.

-## 💪 Advanced: For Event Facilitators
+## 💪 Advanced: For Contributors

 ### ➡️ How to Add New Question Sets

-If you're an event facilitator looking to add new question sets to the main page, here's a straightforward process:
+If you're a contributor looking to add new question sets to the main page, here's a straightforward process:

 1.  **Add a new `questions.txt` file:** Create a new text file inside the `questions/` folder.
 Name it clearly, reflecting your new topic (e.g., `questions/MyNewTopic.txt`).
 Populate this file with your questions, one per line.